2007 Highland Council election

-Elections to the Highland Council were held on 3 May 2007; the same day as elections to the Scottish Parliament and to the 31 other councils in Scotland.
+The 2007 Highland Council election was held on 3 May 2007; the same day as elections to the Scottish Parliament and to the 31 other councils in Scotland.
 Previous elections to the council had been conducted using the single member plurality system (a.k.a.
 'First Past the Post').
 Changes implemented by the Local Governance (Scotland) Act 2004 meant that future local government elections were to be conducted using the Single Transferable Vote, beginning with those in 2007.
 The 80 Highland Councillors were now to be elected from 22 wards, returning either three or four members.

 The election saw Independent councillors retain their plurality, despite losing a significant number of members, and the Liberal Democrats and Scottish National Party both increasing their representation, with that of the Labour Party decreasing.
 The Independent and SNP groups subsequently went into coalition to form the Administration of the council.